Economy

 • GCC Customs Union in place;

-• Strategic geographic location as a transit centre in regional market with a population of 200 million;
+• Strategic geographic location as a transit centre in regional market;

 • Free movement of capital and foreign exchange;